Bitty-Boxx/Wander-Notebook/Adventure Records/Session Records/Session 43 - On a New Scale.md

 : Ickabod mentions not seeing warforged since they were outlawed
-	: Ickabod tells Wander they are seeking information to grow their hoard after the rest were banished : Wander agrees, but in exchange for the status of Mauve, which is agreed : Wander tells them about the finding out about dragons at the sunken temple :
+	: Ickabod tells Wander they are seeking information to grow their hoard after the rest were banished : Wander agrees, but in exchange for the status of Mauve, which is agreed : Wander tells them about finding out about dragons at the sunken temple : Ichabod reacts somewhat knowingly and proceeds to search for something in their horde : The Party enters and Ichabod greets them as "the Seven"